I-LOVE-C2H5OH/pc-arduino-rgb-controller/README.md

 # pc-arduino-rgb-controller

-A personal RGB LED controller and smart notifications indicator for my gaming PC, arduino controller with a .NET application to control the LED via PC.
+RGB LED controller and smart notifications indicator for my gaming PC, arduino controller with a .NET application to control the LED via PC.
+This is a personal project I made for myself, so use it at your own risk.

 ## The Desktop Application